-The Combo Mat provides a nice layer of padding which is not as hard as Lululemon or Manduka mats, but not as soft and squishy as JadeYoga mats.
-If you like a firm base beneath you but also have sensitive knees and spine, this might be the ideal balance.
+The Combo Mat provides a nice layer of padding which is not as hard as Lululemon or Manduka mats, but not as soft and squishy like a fitness mat.
+If you like a firm base beneath you (ooh err…) but also have sensitive knees and spine, this might be the ideal balance.

 We haven’t had our Yoga Design Lab mats long enough to know how durable they’ll be.
 However, so far, the mats seem pretty tough — albeit it’s doubtful they’re as tough as the PVC Manduka mats or the neoprene Suga mats.

 For more details on Yoga Design Lab’s range of mats, don’t miss our in-depth review.